worldcoin/orb-firmware/main_board/app/README.md

 ### Compiling and Flashing

+If you don't have development keys already created locally, then run `./generate_dev_keys` while in the directory "$REPO_DIR"/utils/ota/

 You have two options: use the Makefile w/ Docker or do it manually.

 > ⚠️ Make sure to have the [bootloader flashed](../../bootloader_main/README.md) before.